andyjsharpe/Tavernlight-Games-Technical-Trial/README.md

 - The answers to questions 1-4 are in a folder named "Answers", with each question having its own file (EX: "Q1.lua").

-- The answer to question 5 can be found at /data/spells/scripts/attack/Q5.lua with some changes in /data/spells/spells.xml.
-It is only partially complete at the moment, but a video of my current progress can be seen in the Answers folder in the file "Q5 In Progress.mp4".
+- The code for question 5 can be found at /data/spells/scripts/attack/Q5.lua with some changes in /data/spells/spells.xml.
+A video of the spell working in game can be found in the Answers folder under the name "Q5.mp4".
+Details about my implementation choices can be found within the comments in the previously mentioned Q5.lua script.

 - The answer to question 6 is not yet complete.